Business Management Consulting 2.0

 BUSINESS MANAGEMENT CONSULTING 2.0: RELATIONSHIP BUILDING

-In our experience, businesses are not conditioned to accept much advice from business management consultants that haven’t taken the adequate time to fully understand a company’s objective goals, current strengths and weaknesses, and business model.
+In our experience, businesses are not conditioned to accept much advice from business management consultants that haven’t taken the adequate time to fully understand a company’s measurable goals, current strengths and weaknesses, and business model.

-As a business, it’s important to really invest in the process of educating management consultants on the nature of your business with a holistic perspective.
+As a business, it’s essential to invest in the process of educating management consultants on the nature of your business with a holistic perspective.
 We’ve had clients come to us that only want to reveal part of their challenges.
 While we have succeeded in developing a strategy that drives results, we quickly run into a new set of problems based on undisclosed information.

 BUSINESS MANAGEMENT CONSULTING 2.0: LISTENING

 Relationships can be won or lost on based on listening.
-Being a good listener is more important to being a good management consultant, than having great analytical skills, creative thinking processes, and all the knowledge in the world.
+Being a good listener is more important to being a good management consultant, than having exceptional analytical skills, creative thinking processes, and all the knowledge in the world.

 Businesses are like people, working towards a goal.
 Until we as management consultants listen carefully enough to understand where we can apply our expertise, there isn’t much point in giving direction.